dwright37/dwright37.github.io/_pages/about.md

 News
 ========
-- (03/07/2024) Our paper [Efficiency is Not Enough: A Critical Perspective of Environmentally Sustainable AI](https://arxiv.org/abs/2309.02065) was accepted to appear in [Communications of the ACM](https://cacm.acm.org/)!
+- (03/07/2024) Our paper [Efficiency is Not Enough: A Critical Perspective of Environmentally Sustainable AI](https://arxiv.org/abs/2309.02065) was accepted to [Communications of the ACM](https://cacm.acm.org/)!

 - (05/05/2024) Started a research stay in the [BlaBlaBlab](https://blablablab.si.umich.edu/) at the University of Michigan with David Jurgens, working on long-context summarization